teamreboott/data-modori/tools/preprocess/README.md

 # Preprocess Tools

-This folder contains some preprocess scripts for additional processing of your dataset before using Data-Juicer.
+This folder contains some preprocess scripts for additional processing of your dataset before using **Data-Modori**.

 ## Usage